yasirshah-analyst/Customers_sales_Data_Cleaning_Analytics_SQL/Readme.md

 ---

+## 🎯 Problem Definition

+The business has raw customer transaction data riddled with inconsistencies — duplicate records, malformed emails, inconsistent country naming, mixed date formats, and invalid spending values.
+Before any reliable analysis of customer behavior or revenue can happen, this data needs to be cleaned and validated.

+**Stakeholder question:** *How much revenue and customer activity can we confidently report, and which markets are actually driving our business?*

+---

 ## 🗂️ Dataset
 ## Dataset Information
 - **Source:** The data set used in this project was generated using DeepSeek AI(a generative artificial intelligence platform)  for portfolio purpose.
 All data is synthetic and does not represent real individuals.